fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-map.md

 ## Include FusionCharts Suite XT library

 To include the FusionCharts Suite XT JavaScript library in your HTML page, use the `<script>` tag.
 Next, include a theme file to style the chart.
-The theme is called `fint` (FusionCharts internal) and it is present in `themes` folder of your download.
+The theme is called `fint` (FusionCharts internal) and, it is present in `themes` folder of your download.

 ```
 <html>